You could be eligible for Italian citizenship by descent. Here's how to find out.

 You are of Italian descent or were adopted by at least one person of Italian descent as a minor (21 if born before 1975; 18 if born after 1975)

-Neither your Italian-born ancestor nor any of your ascendants in your Italian line became a naturalized citizen of another country before the birth of the next person in the Italian line
+Neither your Italian-born ancestor nor any of your ascendants in your Italian line became a naturalised citizen of another country before the birth of the next person in the Italian line

 Look out for these exceptions

 Unfortunately, even if your first steps indicate that you qualify, there are a few exceptions to the general rule.
-The first disqualification is if you have renounced your Italian citizenship voluntarily prior to August 15, 1992.
+The first disqualification is if you have renounced your Italian citizenship voluntarily before August 15, 1992.
 Other things that would make you ineligible for Italian citizenship by descent include:

-Your Italian-born ancestor was naturalized before June 14, 1912
+Your Italian-born ancestor was naturalised before June 14, 1912

 You have an Italian female in your Italian line who gave birth to her child before January 1, 1948.